// Tools

 Overview

 The embeddings command wraps the /v1/embeddings API endpoint.
-It accepts a single text string and returns the embedding vector along with token usage statistics.
+It accepts a single text string and returns one or more embedding vectors along with token usage statistics.

 An endpoint slug (--endpoint) is always required.
 The --input flag is always required.